Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 5. Testing — Each feature is covered with at least one or more automated acceptance tests.

-6. Refactoring — Software developers continuously work on the removal of code duplication and increasing code cohesion.
+6. Refactoring — Software developers continuously work on removing code duplication and increasing code cohesion.

 7. Pair Programming — The software is developed by two programmers using the same computer.